Destiny 2 PvE Meta: What are the best weapons right now?

 Witherhoard

-Witherhoard is a weapon that will likely be a part of this list for seasons and seasons barring a catastrophic nerf.
+Witherhoard is a weapon that will likely be a part of this list for many future seasons barring a catastrophic nerf.
 The grenade launcher’s ability to create a damaging pool on the floor is just inherently powerful.

 Where to get it?